magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

     belongs to
 -   category_names (list): Friendly names of the categories
 -   name (string): Friendly name of the smallest category
--   type (string): The SponsorBlock action type of the chapter

 Each aforementioned sequence when referenced in an output template will be replaced by the actual value corresponding to the sequence name.
 E.g.